 The Northern or New England New State Movement was no different.
 It used a variety of symbols to try to gather support.
 Here the first photo shows the New England rampant lion flag in colour.

 This raised the question in my mind in my mind as to the the date at which the rampant lion flag was first raised.
-It had to be after the early 1930s since this was the date at which the Movement first adopted New England as the name for the whole nAE1415-62-New-State-Flag-2ew state area.
+It had to be after the early 1930s since this was the date at which the Movement first adopted New England as the name for the whole new state area.

 The next photo shows the flag being raised in 1962 at the Movement's new campaign offices in Armidale's Minto Building.
 By then, the flag was well recognised.